Fall of Mosul

-The fall of Mosul in Iraq occurred between 4 and 10 June 2014, when Islamic State of Iraq and the Levant (ISIL) insurgents, initially led by Abu Abdulrahman al-Bilawi, captured Mosul from the Iraqi Army, led by Lieutenant General Mahdi al-Gharrawi.
+The fall of Mosul refers to a historical event in Iraq, occurring between 4 and 10 June 2014, when Islamic State of Iraq and the Levant (ISIL) and allied insurgents captured the city of Mosul from the Iraqi Army.
+The ISIL forces were initially led by Abu Abdulrahman al-Bilawi, while the Iraqi army's forces were led by Lieutenant General Mahdi al-Gharrawi.

 On 4 June, the insurgents began their efforts to capture Mosul.
-The Iraqi army officially had 30,000 soldiers and another 30,000 federal police stationed in the city, facing a 1,500-member attacking force.
+The Iraqi army officially had 30,000 soldiers and another 30,000 federal police stationed in the city, facing a 3,000-member attacking force.
 The Iraqi forces' actual numbers were much lower due to ghost soldiers, severely reducing combat ability.
 After six days of combat and massive desertions, Iraqi soldiers received orders to retreat.
 The city of Mosul, including Mosul International Airport and the helicopters located there, all fell under ISIL's control.
 An estimated 500,000 civilians fled from the city.

 A former commander of the Iraqi ground forces, Ali Ghaidan, accused former Prime Minister Nouri al-Maliki of being the one who issued the order to withdraw from the city of Mosul.
 Mosul would remain under ISIL control for a few years.
 Iraqi forces initiated an offensive to retake the city in 2016; the Battle of Mosul ended in its liberation in July the following year.